-The Board adopted the Stanford edTPA and the Educational Testing Service (ETS) Praxis Performance Assessment for Teachers (PPAT), two pre-service performance assessments may be utilized by all Hawai'i EPPs.
-These assessments may be used as an alternative route to licensure for experienced teachers or career changers who do not need to complete a full preparation program to be deemed ready to teach.
+The Board adopted the Stanford edTPA and the Educational Testing Service (ETS) Praxis Performance Assessment for Teachers (PPAT), two pre-service performance assessments that may be utilized by all Hawai'i EPPs.
+Preparation programs may also observe and evaluation experienced teachers who have not previously held a license, and recommend them if they are deemed to meet Hawaii teacher performance standards and all other qualifications for licensure.
+These alternative routes to licensure are invaluable for experienced teachers or career changers who do not need to complete a full preparation program to be deemed ready to teach, and HTSB encourages their use by Hawaii EPP to help meet the teacher shortage.